Skip to Content

 Gainesville Courthouse Location, Directions, and Parking

-If you’re facing violent crime charges in Gainesville, your case will likely be heard at the Alachua County Criminal Courthouse, located at 220 South Main Street, Gainesville, FL 32601.
+If you are facing violent crime charges in Gainesville, your case will likely be heard at the Alachua County Criminal Courthouse, located at 220 South Main Street, Gainesville, FL 32601.
 The courthouse is centrally situated in downtown Gainesville, making it accessible from all parts of the city and surrounding areas.

 Directions: